mui/material-ui/docs/pages/blog/october-2019-update.md

   <p class="blog-description">Combo box (limited options)</p>

-- 📚 We have changed the demos to automatically inline a small preview when possible.
+- 📚 We have changed the demos to automatically inline a small code preview when possible.

   ![combobox](/static/blog/october-2019-update/preview.png)